slzone/terraform-ibm-object-storage/README.md

-# Object Storage terraform module
+# IBM Object Storage terraform module

-Terraform module to provision Object Storage in the IBM Cloud account
+Module to work with an IBM Cloud Object Storage instance.
+If the `provision` flag is true then an new instance of IBM Cloud Object Storage is provisioned.
+Otherwise, the module will find an existing instance with the provided name and create a credential.
+The name and id of the Object Storage instance as well as the name and id of the credential instance are exported from the module for use by other modules.

 ## Software dependencies